hasibulhasan1542/Obsidian/Bangladesh/41 BCS.md

 #### **(a) What is the fundamental basis of Bangladesh's foreign policy?
 Discuss.** (Marks: 5)

 **Answer:**
-The fundamental basis of Bangladesh's foreign policy is succinctly captured in the constitutional principle articulated by the Father of the Nation, Bangabandhu Sheikh Mujibur Rahman: **"Friendship to all, malice toward none."** This principle is enshrined in **Article 25** of the Constitution.
+The fundamental basis of Bangladesh's foreign policy is succinctly captured in the **Article 25** of the Constitution.

 **Discussion:**
 This guiding principle has been translated into a pragmatic, non-aligned, and peace-centric foreign policy.
 It means that Bangladesh seeks to maintain friendly and cooperative relations with all countries of the world, irrespective of their political systems or ideologies, based on mutual respect for sovereignty, equality, and non-interference in internal affairs.